egillax/egillax/README.md

 ## Welcome

-I'm a postdoctoral researcher in health datascience.
+I'm an Assistant Professor in health datascience.
 Developing clinical prediction models and contributing to open source projects along the way.